tiagosf13/Project-ECO-PostgreSQL/readme.md

 This repository contains the entire Project ECO.
 It is part of the larger initiative by the organization [Projeto-ECO](https://github.com/orgs/Projeto-ECO) to develop innovative solutions for environmental conservation and sustainability.

-## Project Members

-**AS - Grupo 105**

-The development of this project was led by the following team members:

-- Filipe Sousa (76639)
-- Hugo Xavier (108180)
-- Lucas Matos (93245)
-- Tiago Fonseca (107266)

-Each member contributed their expertise and dedication to bring this project to fruition.

 ## Repository

 To access the full project, including all its resources and code, please visit the following link: